Responsible Oversight for a Sustainable Future

 Support our business strategy and business plan;

-Align executive incentive compensation with short- and long-term performance results; and
+Align executive incentive compensation with short- and long-term performance results;

-Our cybersecurity program incorporates multiple layers of security, with appropriate segregation of systems and users, which lay the foundation for a secure environment.
-In addition, our Cyber Risk Governance Committee, which is composed of representatives from across our company, oversees the effectiveness of our cybersecurity program and regularly reports to our Board and executive management.
+Our cybersecurity program incorporates multiple layers of security, with appropriate segregation of systems and user access, which lay the foundation for a secure environment.
+We have an active Cyber Risk Governance Committee, which is composed of management representatives from six key functions across our company.
+The committee oversees the effectiveness of our cybersecurity program and regularly reports to our Board and executive management.

-Participation in industry and peer cybersecurity groups;
+Participating in industry, peer and government cybersecurity groups;

-Vulnerability scanning, patch management and penetration tests across our systems;
+Conducting vulnerability scanning, patch management and penetration tests across our systems;

 Code of Business Conduct and Ethics

-Ethical behavior is part of our foundation and our Code of Business Conduct and Ethics sets forth our expectations about how we conduct ourselves.
+Ethical behavior is part of our foundation.
+Our Code of Business Conduct and Ethics sets forth our expectations about how we conduct ourselves.

 Every employee is required to acknowledge NuStar’s Code of Business Conduct and Ethics annually and refresh their knowledge through regular training.
-To encourage active participation and engagement, we alternate types of trainings between in-person and computer-based programs and provide training on a variety of topics.
+To encourage active participation and engagement, we alternate types of trainings between in-person and computer-based programs and provide training on a variety of related topics.